4rsp/writeups/FCSC/2022/formatage/README.md

 his write-up is pretty good and im not going to waste my time inventing the wheel again...

-here some takeaways for future use:
+here is my understanding for future use:

 ![ptable](https://github.com/user-attachments/assets/08319ac5-d387-4afb-a54f-007cb17aadea)
 > general concept of double pointers, creating ptable -> ROP on the stack...